syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 ## Customize auto generated fields

-You can customize or cancel the generated `DataFormItem` by handling the [GenerateDataFormItem]`Link`event.
+You can customize or cancel the generated `DataFormItem` by handling the [GenerateDataFormItem] event.
 This event occurs when the field is auto-generated for public and non-static property of the data object.

 {% tabs %}
-{% highlight xaml %}
+{% highlight XAML %}

     <?xml version="1.0" encoding="utf-8" ?>
     <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"